Eric Lesser: Protecting seniors

-Government accountability

-Lesser has spearheaded the inquiries into three major scandals over the past few years.

 Registry of Motor Vehicles

 On June 21, 2019, seven members of a New England motorcycle club were killed when a truck, pulling a car hauler, crashed into the group.
 The negligent driver was licensed in Massachusetts and had a history of violations.
 His license should have been revoked.
 The crash revealed that the Massachusetts Registry of Motor Vehicles (RMV) had knowingly failed to process a backlog of notifications from other states.
 The 53 boxes of notifications, dating back to 2008, included more than 10,000 driving violations.
 Within a month of the crash, the processing of these notifications resulted in over 2,000 license suspensions.

 Lesser, who served as the Vice Chair of the Joint Committee on Transportation at the time, participated in the oversight hearings.
 Upon first request, the Baker administration officials did not appear.
 Eventually, Lesser questioned the director of the Merit Rating Board, Thomas Bowes, who was most directly responsible for processing these notifications.
-One line of questioning changed the trajectory of the investigation:Lesser: So as the person in charge when an auditor came to you and said, "Sir, we have 12,829 open tasks in basically unread notifications in an area you’re responsible for," what was your response?

-Bowes: That I was not aware of those tasks because the Merit Rating Board has not scanned any out-of-state documents.

-Lesser: And did you ask for help?

-Bowes: I have asked one of our IT folks what that might have been.
-The person didn’t seem to have the answer for me.

-Lesser: So did you ask anyone else after the IT person clarified it for you?